Jizzykic/alx-pre_course/0x01-git/README.md

-I have changed the content
+I have changed the content to what I wanted